Harold Reid Reserve Foreshore Track in Middle Cove

 Start of the Walk

-Once you’ve parked your car, head straight into the bush at the signpost.
-It’s worth reading the information boards to learn more about the history of the reserve, the wildlife, and the plant communities.
+But before you start hiking, we recommend reading the information boards to learn more about the history of the reserve, the wildlife, and the plant communities that exist there.

 The reserve was named after Harold James Reid, a local resident and Willoughby Council town clerk in the 1950s and 1960s, in recognition of his contribution to the community.